csirac2/snazzer/doc/snazzer.md

     If the actual datetime of the snapshot event is important to you, this is available from the `btrfs subvolume show` command.

-- BTRFS subvolume path name assumption

-    An assumption has been made that a subvolume will mounted under the same path (relative to mountpoint) as its path name indicated by `btrfs subvolume list`.
-    If you have manually mounted subvolumes under mountpoints inconsistent with this assumption, breakage will occur.

 - SNAZZER\_SUBVOLS\_EXCLUDE\_FILE is used with grep -f

     A minimal (possibly buggy/incomplete) attempt is made to convert the shell glob